MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 * Replace `APPLICATION-ID` with the **Application (client) ID** for your Active Directory application.
 * Set a value for `CREDENTIAL-NAME` to reference later.
 * Set the `subject`.
-The options for `subject` refer to your request filter.
-These are the conditions that OpenID Connect uses to determine when to issue an access token.
+The value of this is defined by GitHub depending on your workflow:
-  * Jobs in your GitHub Actions workflows: `repo:< Organization/Repository >:environment:< Name >`
+  * Jobs in your GitHub Actions environment: `repo:< Organization/Repository >:environment:< Name >`
   * For Jobs not tied to an environment, include the ref path for branch/tag based on the ref path used for triggering the workflow: `repo:< Organization/Repository >:ref:< ref path>`.
 For example, `repo:n-username/ node_express:ref:refs/heads/my-branch` or `repo:n-username/ node_express:ref:refs/tags/my-tag`.
   * For workflows triggered by a pull request event: `repo:< Organization/Repository >:pull-request`.